M-Devika/cybersecurity--journey/01-network-packet-analysis/day-04-https-analysis/analysis.md

 Ethernet II
 ```

-The standard server-side port for HTTPS is:
+The standard server-side port associated with HTTPS is:

 ```text
 443
 ```

-TLS provides cryptographic protection for HTTP application data transported over the TCP connection.
+TLS provides cryptographic protection for HTTP application data transported through the TCP connection.

 ---